This post may contain affiliate links.

 7. Eggplant

-On the larger side, even busy eggplants can thrive in a large container to support the root system and provide enough room for the plant to grow freely.
+Eggplants can thrive in a large container that supports the root system and provides enough room for the plant to grow freely.

 8. Broccoli